 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$102.7 million as of September 30, 2004.
+As a result of ongoing operating losses, we had an accumulated deficit of \$120.6 million as of March 31, 2005.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 as well as a clinical program and formulation and development activities for Remoxy; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the clinical trials of Oxytrex, PTI-901 and Remoxy as well as formulation and development activities for Remoxy; - · seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.